Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

 done annually to highlight the continuing high rates of honey bee colony loss in each of the states.

-We chose this dataset to visualize and analyze the information regarding hone bee colonies and their losses.

 This dataset provides information on honey bee colonies in terms of number of colonies (colony_n), maximum (colony_max),lost (colony_lost), percent lost (colony_lost_pct), added (colony_added), renovated (colony_reno), and percent renovated (colony_reno_pct), as well as colonies lost with Colony Collapse Disorder symptoms with both over and less than five colonies.

+We chose this dataset because: 1.
+It is a large dataset, so it can be beneficial to make many hypothesis and visualize and analyze the information regarding hone bee colonies and their losses.
+2. No background knowledge/information is required to understand the dataset;
+it’s simple and easy to understand just by reading the description provided above (and looking at our variables).
+3. It contains both categorical and numerical variables such that we can different graphs and perform different statistical tests accordingly.

 ## Data Exploration